aerospike-community/aerospike-time-series-client/README.md

 Query benchmarking can be invoked via the 'query' mode.
 We choose how long to run the benchmarker for (-d flag) and the number of threads to use (-z flag).

-What the benchmarker does, is scans the database to determine all time series available.
+At runtime, the benchmarker scans the database to determine all time series available.
 Each iteration of the benchmarker selects a series at random and calculates the average value of the series.
-The necessitates pulling all data points for the series to the client side and doing the necessary calculation.
-We can ensure the queries are consistent in terms of magnitude by using the batch insert aspect of the benchmarker.
+The necessitates pulling all data points for the series to the client side and doing the necessary calculation so it is a good test of the query capability.
+We can ensure the queries are consistent in terms of data point value by using the batch insert aspect of the benchmarker which ensures all series have the same number of data points.

 Sample invocation and output

 ```
-^C[ec2-user@ip-10-0-0-158 bin]$ ./timeSeriesBenchmarker.sh -h $HOST -n test -m query -z 1 -d 120
+./timeSeriesBenchmarker.sh -h $HOST -n test -m query -z 1 -d 120

 Aerospike Time Series Benchmarker running in query mode

-Time series count : 956, Average data point count per query 1051200
+Time series count : 1000, Average data point count per query 1051200

-Run time : 0 seconds, Query count : 0, Current queries per second 0.000, Current latency 0.000s, Avg latency 0.000s, Cumulative queries per second 0.000
+Run time : 0 sec, Query count : 0, Current queries/sec 0.000, Current latency 0.000s, Avg latency 0.000s, Cumulative queries/sec 0.000
-Run time : 1 seconds, Query count : 1, Current queries per second 1.004, Current latency 0.682s, Avg latency 0.682s, Cumulative queries per second 1.000
+Run time : 1 sec, Query count : 1, Current queries/sec 1.003, Current latency 0.604s, Avg latency 0.604s, Cumulative queries/sec 0.999
-Run time : 2 seconds, Query count : 3, Current queries per second 2.002, Current latency 0.579s, Avg latency 0.613s, Cumulative queries per second 1.500
+Run time : 2 sec, Query count : 3, Current queries/sec 2.002, Current latency 0.585s, Avg latency 0.591s, Cumulative queries/sec 1.499
-Run time : 3 seconds, Query count : 4, Current queries per second 1.000, Current latency 0.773s, Avg latency 0.653s, Cumulative queries per second 1.333
+Run time : 3 sec, Query count : 5, Current queries/sec 2.000, Current latency 0.515s, Avg latency 0.561s, Cumulative queries/sec 1.666
-Run time : 4 seconds, Query count : 6, Current queries per second 2.000, Current latency 0.574s, Avg latency 0.627s, Cumulative queries per second 1.500
+Run time : 4 sec, Query count : 7, Current queries/sec 2.000, Current latency 0.583s, Avg latency 0.567s, Cumulative queries/sec 1.750
-Run time : 5 seconds, Query count : 8, Current queries per second 2.000, Current latency 0.497s, Avg latency 0.595s, Cumulative queries per second 1.600
-Run time : 6 seconds, Query count : 9, Current queries per second 1.000, Current latency 0.653s, Avg latency 0.601s, Cumulative queries per second 1.500
-Run time : 7 seconds, Query count : 11, Current queries per second 2.000, Current latency 0.636s, Avg latency 0.607s, Cumulative queries per second 1.571
-Run time : 8 seconds, Query count : 13, Current queries per second 2.000, Current latency 0.508s, Avg latency 0.592s, Cumulative queries per second 1.625
 ...
+Run time : 120 sec, Query count : 241, Current queries/sec 2.000, Current latency 0.471s, Avg latency 0.496s, Cumulative queries/sec 2.008

+Run Summary

+Run time : 120 sec, Query count : 242, Cumulative queries/sec 2.016, Avg latency 0.496s
 ```

 ## Simulation

 It is helpful to simulate time series data realistically.
 The Time Series API contains a *TimeSeriesSimulator* class to help.
 This is made use of by the Benchmarker classes and may also be used independently.

 Many time series over a short period at least, follow a [Brownian Motion](https://en.wikipedia.org/wiki/Brownian_motion).
 The *TimeSeriesSimulator* allows this to be simulated.
 The idea is that if we look at the *relative change* in our observed value, then the *expected* mean change should be proportional to the time between observations and the *expected variance* should similarly be proportional to the period in question.
-Formally, let X(t) be the observation of the subject property X at time &tau;.
+Formally, let X(&tau;) be the observation of the subject property X at time &tau;.
 After a time t let the value of X be X(&tau;+t).
 The simulation distributes the value of (X(&tau; +t) - X(&tau;)) / X(&tau;) i.e. the relative change in X like a normal distribution with mean &mu;t and variance &sigma;<sup>2</sup>t.

 <center>(X(t + &tau;) - X(t)) / X(t) ~ N(&mu;t,&sigma;<sup>2</sup>t.)</center>